kiwicarolin/kiwicarolin.github.io/index.md

 **Volunteer**
 * Women in STEM Club UniSA: Planning Director.
 I defined the groups core vision of Innovation, Inclusion and Inspiration.
 I am also responsible for creating and maintaining our project schedules and help acquire grants.
-* Code like a girl: Event volunteer
+* Code like a girl: Event volunteer and panelist

 ***